JacKeTUs/linux-steering-wheels/README.md

 If your device is not on the repository above, you can create hwdb entry yourself (and consider contributing to the collection)

-Create file `/etc/udev/hwdb.d/99-simracing.hwdb` with this content (replace VID PID by lowercase VID and PID of your device):
+Create file `/etc/udev/hwdb.d/99-simracing.hwdb` with this content (replace VID PID by upper case VID and PID of your device):
 ```
 id-input:modalias:input:*vVIDpPID*
  ID_INPUT_ACCELEROMETER=0